List of Still Game characters: Mrs Fletcher

+Callum Coburn

-Callum Coburn (2018) played by Craig Ferguson.
-An old friend of Isa, who left Craiglang to become a stuntman in Hollywood.
+An old friend of Isa who left Craiglang to become a stuntman in Hollywood.
 Callum returns to Craiglang 49 years later and hopes to reconnect with Isa and his old life after deciding to retire from his job.
-During filming for Lassie, he had his penis bitten off by a dog.
+During filming for an adaptation of Lassie, he had his penis bitten off by a dog.
 He appeared to be a handsome man with short hair and white teeth, but when Isa agrees to start a relationship with him, she is shocked to see that he is actually overweight and toothless, with long balding hair.
 Upset about Isa not loving his true self, Callum (whilst giving Boabby a driving lesson) attempts to commit suicide by driving the car into a canal.
 Jack and Victor attempt to save them, but get into trouble.
 Fortunately Methadone Mick is able to save the four men by throwing them life buoys.
 Afterwards, Callum leaves Craiglang, but not before apologising to Isa for not being what he seemed and promises to keep in touch.
-He appears in "The Fall Guy".
+He appears in "The Fall Guy" and is played by Craig Ferguson.